In your meeting with Zoran Mamdani, you have not endorsed him yet.

 Are you good with that, Mr. President?

-And then an initial comes back, and then something comes out that opens the border to and does tremendous damage.
+And then an initial comes back, and then something comes out that opens the border and does tremendous damage.

 And when you break the chain of custody and control and approval like that, you allow other people to assert presidential authority, which is illegal in a lot of ways, not just in constitutional ways, which it clearly is, but potentially in criminal ways.

-You can't impersonate a federal official, you can't forge signatures.
+You can't impersonate a federal official.

 This could be criminal very quickly.